 (on leave Spring 2015)

-Before joining the Rutgers faculty in 2010, Professor Henderson was an associate in the litigation practice group of Arnold & Porter LLP in New York, where her practice included complex commercial litigation and pro bono civil rights advocacy.
-Her teaching and research interests are in slavery, social control organizations, incarceration and prisoner reentry, and property.
+Before joining the Rutgers faculty in 2010, Professor Henderson was an associate in the litigation group of Arnold & Porter LLP in New York, where her practice included complex commercial litigation and pro bono civil rights advocacy.
+Her teaching and research interests are in slavery, incarceration, offender reentry, law and society, and land use/property.
 Professor Henderson’s work has appeared, or is forthcoming, in N.Y.U.
-Law Review, Lewis & Clark Law Review, Columbia J. of Race & Law, the Maryland Law Journal of Race, Religion, Gender, and Class, and the Law & History Review.
+Law Review, Stanford Journal of Civil Rights & Civil Liberties, Lewis & Clark L. Rev., Columbia J. of Race & Law, the Maryland Law Journal of Race, Religion, Gender and Class, and the Law & History Review.
 In 2013, she was a fellow at the J. Willard Hurst Summer Institute in Legal History at the University of Wisconsin.
-In 2014, she was invited to teach a course on American property law at Beijing Jiaotong University Law School in China.

 “The Efficacy of Uniform Laws for Mitigating Collateral Consequences” (work-in-progress)

 “Property, Penality, and (Racial) Profiling,” 12 Stanford J. of Civil Rights & Civil Liberties ___ (2016) (forthcoming)

 “Teaching the Carceral Crisis: An Ethical and Pedagogical Imperative,” 13 MARGINS (Maryland L. J. of Race, Religion, Gender and Class) 104 (2013)

 “The Ironic Promise of the Thirteenth Amendment for Offender Anti-Discrimination Law,” 17 Lewis & Clark L. Rev. 1141 (2013)

 Book Review of Buried Lives: Incarcerated in Early America, 31 Law and History Review 484 (2013)